bartkessels/GetIt/readme.md

 There are some things we want get up and running to make life easier for the developers of GetIt, mostly for distributing the application.

+- Setup CD pipeline for MacOS application
-- Setup CI for Windows machine
+- Setup CD pipeline for Windows application
+- Setup CD pipeline for Flatpak (Linux) application
 - Setup GUI test framework

 ## 4. Required packages